The Dangers of the Hebrew Roots Movement

 These are fair questions.
-And I’d like to offer an answer.
-Even though the motivation behind Torahism might include some noble ambitions—such as wanting to better understand the Christian faith in its original cultural context, or wanting to do our best to live in obedience to God—their teachings contain some dangerous ideas.
-And I’m going to share with you some real stories about how those teachings can affect families, friendships, and even churches as we examine what I see as the three biggest dangers of this belief system.
+Although the motivation behind Torahism may include some noble ambitions—such as wanting to better understand the Christian faith in its original cultural context and wanting to do our best to live in obedience to God—the theology itself contains some dangerous ideas.
+Let me share with you some real stories about how these teachings can affect families, friendships, and even churches as we examine what I see as the three biggest dangers of this belief system.

 Salvation v.
 Obedience

-Before we get to the reasons and the stories, let’s take a moment to define what Torahism is and isn’t.
-Otherwise, things can get confusing.
-The defining element of Torahism is the belief that the Torah—the law of Moses—is to be kept by those who profess faith in Jesus.
-There is a spectrum of beliefs that fall under Torahism.
-Some Torahists teach that “keeping Torah” is a matter of salvation.
-Yet, many others—perhaps the majority—agree with mainstream Christianity that salvation comes only through grace by faith in Jesus.
-They believe that “keeping Torah” isn’t what saves us, but instead, it’s how we show our love for God.
-It is how we are to live our lives as Christians.
+Before we get to the reasons and the stories, it’s important to clarify what Torahism is and isn’t.
+The defining element in the theology of Torahism is the teaching that the Torah—specifically the Law of Moses—must be kept by all who profess faith in Jesus, whether Jew or Gentile.2 A minority of Torahists teach that “keeping Torah” is a matter of salvation.
+Most, however, agree with mainstream Christianity that salvation comes only through grace by faith in Jesus (Eph 2:8-9).
+They believe that “keeping Torah” isn’t what saves us but is how we show our love for God.
+It is the way we are commanded to live our lives as Christians.
 In other words, they view Torah-keeping as a matter of obedience, not salvation.

-So to be clear, if anyone teaches that believers in Jesus are required to keep the Law of Moses—whether it’s a matter of salvation or obedience—they are teaching Torahism.
-Let’s look at the three most significant dangers of this belief system.
+Anyone who teaches that all believers in Jesus are required to keep the Mosaic Law—whether as a matter of salvation or obedience—is teaching Torahism.
+With that, let’s move on to the three most significant dangers of this belief system.